Skip to content

 Research Expand answer

 Research is a valued and important part of resident education.
 Completion of a formal research project is required for graduation from the program.
 Research projects are either resident- or faculty-initiated.
 Residents must devise and propose their research to the Institutional Review Board during the PGY-2 year and conduct enrollment during the PGY-3 year.
-Each PGY-3 presents at the department research day, held on the Friday before chief resident graduation.
-Residents are encouraged to publish this presentation.
-Residents also have opportunities for other projects.
+Each PGY-4 resident must present at the annual Resident/Fellow Research Day.
+Residents are encouraged to publish their presentation.
+Residents also have opportunities for other projects at their discretion.

-PGY-2 residents spend 10 weeks on a research rotation.
-This includes exposure to bench research, research concepts and quality improvement, and time to start the mandatory research project.
+PGY-2 residents spend 5 weeks on a research rotation.
+This includes exposure to bench research, research concepts and quality improvement, and time to design and begin the mandatory research project.

 Conferences